 “Your cervix is more sensitive during this time, so it’s not uncommon to notice spotting or light bleeding after sex, from a pelvic exam, pap test or cervical examination for dilation,” Dr. Reed said.

-See your provider immediately if you’re continuing to spot and develop other symptoms, such as stomach or pelvic pain, dizziness, or have a history of infertility or tubal disease.
+See your provider immediately if you’re continuing to spot or have vaginal discharge and develop other symptoms, such as stomach or pelvic pain, dizziness, or have a history of infertility or tubal disease.
 These could indicate you have a tubal or ectopic pregnancy or an early sign of pregnancy loss or miscarriage.

 “It’s natural to worry when you experience bleeding during pregnancy, but many people spot and go on to have successful pregnancies,” Dr. Reed said.